Top 7 of Poland’s Hot Springs

 Three resorts using geothermal waters for specific application are situated in the Carpathian Mountains: Iwonicz Spa, Ustron and Zakopane.
 This region abounds with low-temperature mineral springs, which gave rise to numerous health resorts.
 The most famous among them are Krynica and Szczawnica.
 On the contrary, warm springs are very rare there, and were known in Iwonicz and Zakopane only.

-Having the warmest curative waters in Poland, Cieplice is one of the most famous and visited spas
+Having the warmest curative waters in Poland, Cieplice is one of the most famous and visited spas.
+Nestled amidst the Sudetes Mountains, Cieplice boasts a rich past dating back to Roman times.
+Indulge in the revitalizing waters while exploring historical bathhouses and the charming town.

 in Poland.
 Its convenient location close to the frontier attracts patient and tourists from the neighboring countries – Czech Republic and Germany.